It is a disorder experienced by pregnant women in which the patient’s blood pressure rises significantly, and the urine contains protein.

 Reduced blood flow

-High blood pressure normally increases the rate at which blood flows through the circulatory system.
+High blood pressure usually increases the rate at which blood flows through the circulatory system.

-However, several other factors work together to decrease blood flow, narrow arteries (vasoconstriction), decreased blood volume, increased blood viscosity, and blood clots within the vessels.
+However, several other factors decrease blood flow, narrow arteries (vasoconstriction), reduced blood volume, increased blood viscosity, and blood clots within the vessels.

 The effect of these factors combined outweighs the effect of increasing blood pressure.